TransitRouting/Arc-FlagTB/README.md

 Avg. journeys: 1.30
 ```

-**Note** testing the (original) TB performance will result in faster TB queries than before computing Arc-Flags, since we deleted unnecessary edges in the process.
+**Note** Testing the (original) TB performance will result in faster TB queries than before computing Arc-Flags since we deleted unnecessary edges in the process.
 So if you want to compare the Arc-TB performance against the (orignal) TB, you should test the performance of the (original) **before** computing the Arc-Flags.